RVU-BSC-CSDSDE-2022/activity-sets-phalgunisp/set03/README.md

 ---

-8. Write a program to find the permeter of a polygon
+8. Write a program to find the perimeter of a polygon

 ***Function Declarations***
 ```c